 Final Thoughts

 Hopefully you’ve found the above list of Semrush features helpful.
-Semrush is incredibly powerful, and when used properly and consistently, it can definitely help with growing your organic traffic in the long term.
+Semrush is incredibly powerful, and when used correctly and consistently, it can definitely help grow your organic traffic in the long term.

-If you still find Semrush too big, too complicated, or too expensive, an excellent alternative is Keysearch.
-This is a keyword and competitor research tool with less features and smaller datasets, but is also much cheaper.
+If you still find Semrush too big, complicated, or expensive, an excellent alternative is Keysearch.
+This is a keyword and competitor research tool with fewer features and smaller datasets, but it is also much cheaper.

 Check out my review of Keysearch here, or otherwise click here if you want to try this very affordable tool out right now.